epicenteredresearch/epicenteredresearchwebsite/content/pace/mentalhealth/dataprep_MH.md

 weight: 1
 ---

-## ANALYSIS PLAN
+### ANALYSIS PLAN

 If you do not have a copy of the full analysis plan, please email Sara Sammallahti (sara.sammallahti@helsinki.fi) for a copy.
-The full analysis plan includes additional information regarding study background, exposures and covariates, file sharing, study timeline etc.
+The full analysis plan includes additional information regarding study background, file sharing, study timeline etc. The details needed to run the analyses are shown on this site.

 ### OBJECTIVE